 Career Change Summary Example

-Where Human Resource programs fall short, my work authorization and recruiting experience shine!
-My title was Accounts Payable, but I've been interested in Human Resources all along.
-Over my career, I have referred several people who became employees, and also aided several colleagues who were applying for H1B visas, drawing upon my own personal experience.
+Where human resource programs fall short, my work authorization and recruiting experience shines!
+My previous job was in accounts payable, but I've been interested in human resources all along.
+Over my career, I have referred several people who became employees and also aided several colleagues who were applying for H1B visas, drawing upon my own personal experience.
 This gives me practical, hands-on experience in talent acquisition/talent attraction/recruiting and with immigration/work authorization.
-Ever since childhood, I had an aptitude for numbers.
+Ever since childhood, I have had an aptitude for numbers.

-But as I got older, I came to understand that the numbers are only one piece of the puzzle—there is a story hiding behind them.
+As I got older, I came to understand that the numbers are only one piece of the puzzle—there is a story hiding behind them.
 And this is why I wish to continue my career in this new direction.

 I will soon sit for HRCI's PHR exam, with every expectation of passing.
 I am confident and proud of my past, and look to take the next step into the future.

 Particularly skilled in:

 Seeing beyond the numbers to the human story behind them